top of page

 Enter the sites free on the first Sunday of the month from November to March, and on certain holidays.
 Anyone aged under 18 years or with an EU student card gets in free.

 The metro, tram and bus system makes getting around central Athens and to Piraeus easy.
 Best is to get yourself an ATH.ENACARD to load fare products.
-Regular tickets are good for 90 minutes (€1.40), or a 24-hour/f5-day travel pass (€4.50/9) are valid for all forms of public transport except for airport services.
+Regular tickets are good for 90 minutes (€1.40), or a 24-hour/5-day travel pass (€4.50/9) is valid for all forms of public transport except for airport services.
 The three-day tourist ticket (€22) includes airport transport.
 Bus/trolleybus–only tickets cannot be used on the metro.
 Details here.

 REGIONS & HIGHLIGHTS OF GREECE